Specifications for Thesis Preparation

 When copyright ownership is held by the student, the student must, as condition of a degree award, grant royalty-free permission to the Institute to reproduce and publicly distribute copies of the thesis, and must place the following legend on the thesis title page: "The author hereby grants to MIT permission to reproduce and to distribute publicly paper and electronic copies of this thesis document in whole or in part in any medium now known or hereafter created."
 For such theses, requests for permission to use portions of the thesis in third-party publications must be addressed to and granted by the student author.

-When copyright is held by the Institute, students and third parties should contact the MIT Technology Licensing Office (617-253-6966, firstname.lastname@example.org) to obtain permission to reuse thesis content in other publications.
-However, the student is authorized to post electronic versions of the student’s own thesis, in whole or in part, on the World Wide Web.
+When copyright is held by the Institute, requests for permission to reuse or republish a thesis should be directed to firstname.lastname@example.org.
+However, the student is authorized to post electronic versions of the student's own thesis, in whole or in part, on the World Wide Web.
 Any further publication of the thesis in whole or in part shall be made only with the authorization of the Technology Licensing Office, in consultation with the head of the department or course in which the student was registered when the thesis was accepted.

 Regardless of whether copyright is held by the student or the Institute, the MIT Libraries publish the thesis electronically in DSpace@MIT (http://dspace.mit.edu) allowing open access viewing and limited downloading/ printing.